 When manufacturers talk about inventory turnover, they’re referring to how quickly their company can process the parts inventory in its warehouse.
 Most track it by turnover ratio, which equals the cost of goods sold (COGS) divided by inventory.
-The higher the ratio, the faster the company is going through its inventory and the less money is tied up in inventory capital.
+The higher the ratio, the faster the company will reduce inventory and the less money is tied up in inventory capital.
 Additionally, the company saves on storage costs and is better able to avoid part obsolescence.

-In the world of supply chain, buyers are often focused on avoiding shortages.
+In the world of supply chain, buyers are often focused on avoiding supply shortages.
 After all, an unexpected disruption has the capability to completely halt production, costing the company millions in expedition fees, lost revenue, and work inefficiencies.
-In this light, it makes perfect sense for a buyer to prioritize higher inventory levels over lower.
-No one wants to be responsible for inadvertently causing a shortage!
+In this light, it makes perfect sense for a buyer to prioritize higher inventory levels over inventory reduction strategies.
+No one wants to be responsible for inadvertently causing a shortage.

 On the other hand, managers and executives are held accountable to a different set of KPIs.
 When an executive walks into a board or shareholder meeting, they must account for the millions of dollars in capital tied up in excess inventory.
-Legitimate questions are raised about why those numbers are so high and what steps are being taken to reduce working capital.
+Legitimate questions are raised about why those numbers are so high and what inventory reduction strategies are in place.

 Every business understands the importance of improving inventory turns, but only some implement truly effective plans to address it.
 For supply chain team members at all levels, the most effective first step toward improving turnover is to optimize (usually, reduce) inventory.
 So how do large, complex systems with multiple international sites and dozens of stakeholders effectively focus on reducing inventory?

 1. To Reduce Inventory, Start From the Top